-The 45.7Mp Nikon Z 7 is a high-resolution full-frame camera announced at the same time as the Nikon Z 6 – the all-rounder model.
-Nikon is calling the Z 7 a mirrorless D850 and it’s a good comparison.
+The 45.7Mp Nikon Z 7 is a high-resolution full-frame camera announced in August 2018 at the same time as the Nikon Z 6 – the all-rounder model.
+Nikon is calling the Z7 a mirrorless D850 and it’s a good comparison.
 However, although its interface will seem familiar to Nikon DSLR users, it has been refined.
 In my opinion, it has the best user interface of any Nikon digital camera.
-The touch-control has been superbly implemented, the electronic viewfinder is very good, the AF system is very capable and the images are excellent.
+The touch-control has been superbly implemented, the electronic viewfinder is very good, the AF system is very capable and the new Eye-Detection autofocus makes a great addition.
+Crucially, the image quality is excellent.
 It means the Sony A7R III has some serious competition.

 Nikon’s decision to use a new, larger mount may be brave but it should give the company a bright future.
 Not least because it will be possible to use faster lenses than is feasible with the Nikon F Mount.